Published November 2019

 To get to trails that don’t start on plowed roads you will either require extra snowshoeing or a snowmobile.
 The extra snowshoeing will increase the time and energy required to complete a trail.
 Snowmobile trails on the access or the trail itself usually make it easier to travel.
 You may not even need to wear your snowshoes but it is important to carry them just in case.
 A hard trail in the morning may soften up as the day gets warmer.
 It can be very difficult to travel if you continually sink through the snow, especially if it’s on a packed snowmobile trail.

 Increased difficulty comes in two forms.
 A treacherous trail in the summer may become a nightmare in the winter.
-Also adding the weight of snowshoes, plus the weight of any snow that sticks to them, can make the trip much more strenuous than hiking.
+Also adding the weight of snowshoes, plus the weight of any snow that sticks to them, can make the trip much more strenuous than when hiking in other seasons.
 You will have to use your judgment on the first one.
 The second one just means staying in shape (sounds easy) and adjusting to different snow conditions.
 Another thing to keep in mind is that the days are much shorter in the winter months so give yourself ample time to get back to your vehicle before dark.
 And remember to also carry a flashlight just in case.

 Temperatures and weather are the biggest difference in the winter.
 You need to dress appropriately when hiking in the summer but the addition of snow and cold temperatures makes this more critical.
 Dress in layers for the worst potential weather.
 Make sure you take into consideration that snow will melt and make you wet.
 This may happen when you are doing something as simple as sitting down to rest.
 Another issue is making sure you stay cool enough while snowshoeing so you don’t build up sweat.
 That sweat will turn cold fast once you stop to take a break.